 The EZ bellyak paddled just like a freestyle kayak (defined edges, quick transitions) but didn’t have quite enough bow volume and was very tippy for anyone over 160 pounds.
 I built three versions of this bellyak, and learned a ton about ‘how’ to paddle; surfing, squirting, spinning were all discovered on this particular evolution of prone paddling.

 Hey Man, I Want Your Kayak!

 The original bellyak, a Perception 3D, was beyond destroyed for using as a mold.
 The wide planing hull of the 3D and the extra volume would give me a plug with plenty of volume to work with.
-Then, the bellyak gods answered!
-At the French Broad River Fest in 2011, there was a guy with a 3D on his car.
-I chased him down and talked him into trading it for my Liquid Logic Little Joe.
+After stalking Craigslist and every boaters car at takeouts around the southeast, I found a guy with a 3D at the French Broad River Fest in 2011.
+I talked him into trading it for my Liquid Logic Little Joe.

 Red and yellow: both of these had extra stern volume and bow volume, which gave more stability, and kept the boat from diving as much as the lower volume EZ and Session.
 This model introduced many of my friends to bellyaking.
 It had the performance of the Session and EZ but the extra volume made it more forgiving for learning.

 This kayak belonged to a friend of mine and had a few features I wanted to experiment with: length for speed, and figuring out the proper body depth in the bellyak.
 I built two versions, one blue, one green:

 Greeek: much more boat under body (4″ at hips).
 Very tippy because the high body position, and the extra length made it very fast.
 Would hold a line but not very easy to use, none of my friends could make it past the eddy line without falling off.
 I needed to take out foam underneath the hips to allow the paddler to be lower in the boat.
 Sometimes mistakes are the best answers.

 Bleeek: Lowered body area, handled much better, needed more rise for chest.